-The RSM Option is administered by three network/claims administrators: UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas.
+The RSM Option is administered by two network/claims administrators: United HealthCare (UHC) and Blue Cross and Blue Shield of Texas.
 The preferred network/claims administrator for each state will be the sole network provider of health care services for the RSM Option.
 Therefore, you cannot select a different network/claims administrator for the RSM Option.
-For eligible age 65 and over retirees, the RSM Option is administered by UnitedHealthcare.
+For eligible age 65 and over retirees, the RSM Option is administered by United HealthCare.

 If you relocate to a new state, your network/claims administrator does not change.
 Your medical plan option election and contribution rates remain the same for the remainder of the plan year.
-For more information on how your state is determined, see "Network Administrator" under the Retiree Medical Benefit Options Overview section.
-The map of the network/claims administrators by state can be found on the Benefits Page of Jetnet.
+For more information on how your state is determined, see "Network/Claims Administrator" under the Retiree Medical Benefit Options Overview section.
+The map of the network/claims administrators by state can be found on the Find Care page of my.aa.com.